layilin/SP23-33852/_excerpts/tyranny.md

 > —*Cristobal Silva*{:.right}

-[^fn1]: see Julia Gaffield, ed.
-The Haitian Declaration of Independence: Creation, Context, and Legacy.
+[^fn1]: see Julia Gaffield, ed. *The Haitian Declaration of Independence: Creation, Context, and Legacy*.
 University of Virginia Press, 2016.

 ---